steveoc64/codegen/README.md

 OR

--theworks			Generate ALL of the above
+-all				Generate ALL of the above

 Link Table Generator :